michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 ### Finishing Our Function

-Now that our JavaScript is ready, let's add it to the handler function.
-First, we'll call the `getLongUrl` function with the `event.queryStringParameters.path`.
+With the JavaScript ready, I added it to the handler function.
+First, it calls the `getLongUrl` function with the `event.queryStringParameters.path`.
-We'll handle changing `/coc` to `/?path=coc` later.
+I'll cover changing `/coc` to `/?path=coc` later.

-If we were able to find a short URL, we'll set the `redirectUrl` property to its `target` URL property.
-If we returned undefined, we'll redirect the person to the homepage of baldbeardedbuilder.com.
+If the function can find a short URL, the `redirectUrl` variable is set to its `target` property.
+If it returns undefined, the function will redirect the person to the homepage of baldbeardedbuilder.com.

 ```js
 exports.handler = async (event, context) => {